Skip to main content

 • Term 1 – Numeracy (Topics Number, Measurement, Geometry, Basic Statistics)

-Continuation of subject: Primarily, this subject is a terminating course.
+Continuation of subject: This subject is a terminating course.
 However, a successful completion of the course may give students an opportunity to proceed with Mathematics courses on offer at Form 6 NCEA Level 2 at the discretion of the Head of Department.
-To be considered for Level 2 Mathematics, students must successfully complete the Term 4 Algebra examination plus any of the other standards totalling at least 12 credits.
+To be considered for Level 2 Mathematics, students must successfully complete the External standards totalling 10 credits.
+An opportunity to complete the numeracy co-requisite will be given during the Form 6 NCEA Level 2 year.

 Form 5 (Pre-Q Advanced)